Pasir Ris MRT station

 The station opened on 16 December 1989 as the terminus of the MRT's eastern line extension.
-In 2016, two maintenance workers were killed on the tracks away from the station.
-In January 2019, it was announced that the station would become an interchange, with the opening of the Cross Island line (CRL) by 2030.
+In 2016, two maintenance workers were run over and killed on the tracks away from the station.
+In January 2019, it was announced that the station would be an interchange with the Cross Island Line (CRL) when the first stage opens in 2030.
 The station is also planned to be the terminus for the future CRL branch extension to Punggol station in 2032, as announced in March 2020.
+The CRL station will be the second deepest MRT station on the network at 47 m underground.

 History

-The station was constructed as the terminus of an extension of the East West MRT line from Tanah Merah station, which in turn was part of Phase 2A of the MRT system.
+The station was constructed as the terminus of an extension of the East–West Line from Tanah Merah station, which in turn was part of Phase 2A of the MRT system.
 The contract for the construction of the stations from Changi Depot to Pasir Ris and 5.5 km of tracks was awarded to Sato Kogyo Pte Ltd at a contract sum of S$91.89 million (US$ million) in March 1986.
 The contract also included the construction of the Tampines and Simei stations.

 The station opened on 16 December 1989 as the eastern terminus of the EWL as announced by then-deputy prime minister Goh Chok Tong on 4 November that year.
 The opening ceremony, officiated by then-Minister of State Mah Bow Tan, included an MRT ride for Mah and four other Members of Parliament from Simei to this station.
 The station opening was generally well received by residents in Tampines and Pasir Ris, who were hoping for quicker rides to their workplaces in the city via the MRT.